 - An interior design tool to help you create and format your book

-- A keyword research tool that can help you spot opportunities
+- Product and keyword research tool that can help you spot opportunities

 - A spy tool so you can create more profitable books based on competitor data